capoe/benchml/README.md

 The underscore "\_" indicates that the "model" data is to be read from the .params() of the KernelRidge transform instead of the .stream().

 ## Macros
-Certain transform sequences may reappear in various models.
+Certain transform sequences may reappear in various models in the same way.
 It can then be convenient to implement a macro that behaves like a single transform class when supplied to the constructor of a new module.
 Below we show how to combine a topological fingerprint with a dot-product kernel within a single macro:
 ```python
 class TopologicalKernel(Macro):
     req_inputs = ("descriptor.configs",)